Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 Since a surface's properties can be defined through a combination of BxDFs we need to consider contributions from all of them to determine the color of the surface when shading some intersection.
-Additionally we need to filter them by only those that are relevant to the current lighting calculation, eg. if we're computing reflected light we wouldn't want to evaluate transmissive BxDFs.
-Using Rust's [std::iter](http://doc.rust-lang.org/std/iter/index.html) module we can perform these operations cleanly and safely without running into any bounds checking overhead that we would have when accessing a Vec by index.
-As a simple example the following snippet returns the number of BxDFs in the BSDF that match some set of BxDF type flags.
+Additionally we need to filter them to only consider those that are relevant to the current lighting calculation, eg. if we're computing reflected light we wouldn't want to waste time evaluating transmissive BxDFs.
+Using the [std::iter](http://doc.rust-lang.org/std/iter/index.html) module we can perform these operations cleanly and safely without running into any bounds checking overhead that we would have when accessing a Vec by index.
+As a simple example the following snippet returns the number of BxDFs that match some set of BxDF type flags.

 {% highlight rust %}
-/// Return the number of BxDFs matching the flags pub fn num_matching(&self, flags: EnumSet<BxDFType>) -> usize {
+pub fn num_matching(&self, flags: EnumSet<BxDFType>) -> usize {
     self.bxdfs.iter().filter(|ref x| x.matches(flags)).count()
 }
 {% endhighlight %}

 A more interesting example is taken from the `BSDF::eval` method.
-This method computes the contribution of all BxDFs in the BSDF for some pair of incident and outgoing light directions and returns the total color.
+This method computes the contribution of all BxDFs for some pair of incident and outgoing light directions and returns the total color.

 {% highlight rust %}
-// Find all matching BxDFs and add their contribution to the material's color self.bxdfs.iter().filter_map(|ref x| if x.matches(flags) { Some(x.eval(&w_o, &w_i)) } else { None })
+self.bxdfs.iter().filter_map(|ref x| if x.matches(flags) { Some(x.eval(&w_o, &w_i)) } else { None })
     .fold(Colorf::broadcast(0.0), |x, y| x + y)
 {% endhighlight %}